 Balance is Druid's ranged damage spec and uses a staff, dagger or a mace.
-It requires Moonkin Form and is a multi-DoT spec that performs well in both single-target and AOE situations, though the latter requires some ramp up time.
+It requires Moonkin Form and is a multi-DoT spec that performs well in both single-target and AOE situations.
 You'll need to manage your Astral Power resource as well as Solar and Lunar Empowerment charges, making this a fairly difficult class to master.
 And while Balance isn't as squishy as other ranged classes, Feral is generally easier to level with.

 Restoration is the Druid's healing spec uses a staff, dagger, or a mace.
 It is a very strong and versatile healer and works well as a raid healer or where damage is consistent.
 It relies on various HoTs (heal over time) spells but has a number of cooldowns for emergency situations and burst healing.

 You can find more detailed druid information on the Dreamgrove Discord server.